CircuitVerse/Interactive-Book/docs/comb-msi/adders.md

 	* 1,0
 	1. 1,1

-2. Using only which of the following gates in minimum number Half Adder circuit can be implemented?
+2. Using only which of the following gates in minimum number Half Adder circuit can be implemented ?
 	1. NOR
 	* AND
 	* OR